oussama12358/Student_Management_System/Readme.md

 ﻿# Student Management System

 Short description
+- A simple Java desktop application to manage student records using a MySQL database.
+- Includes database initialization, a Student DAO, validation, and a Swing GUI.

 Running in IntelliJ
 - Do NOT upload sensitive configuration to GitHub.
 Keep a local `config.properties` out of the repository.